Zekfoo/AGZ/README.md

 ##### Buttons

-Many tactile button mods exist for the AGB which use tactile switches, including my own attempt at the concept.
+Many tactile button mods exist for the AGB which use tactile switches, including [my own attempt at the concept](https://github.com/Zekfoo/tactileAGB).
 From my experience, while these tactile switches produce a satisfying click, they tend to be very stiff and fatiguing to play on.
-For the AGZ-001, I opted instead to use tactile domes from Snaptron for the DPAD and A/B buttons, with ENIG surface finish on the PCB to improve the contacts.
+For the AGZ-001, I opted instead to use tactile domes from Snaptron for the DPAD and A/B buttons, with ENIG surface finish on the PCB for good electrical contact.
 These domes have a lower actuation force than typical tactile switches while still producing a strong click when they bottom out.
 That said, the START and SELECT buttons still use tactile switches since they are what I found to feel the best for these two buttons.

 ##### Exterior